diskoverdata/diskover-docs/source_files/user_media_edition_flowprodtracking_plugins.md

 - Searching on **shotgrid** fields is case insensitive.

-- Your search query needs to be typed or pasted in the Diskover search bar.
+- Your search query needs to be typed or pasted into the Diskover search bar.

 #### Searchable Fields and Examples

-Diskover can harvest over 100 attributes from the Flow Production Tracking platform.
+The Autodesk Flow Production Tracking platform has around one hundred indexable fields.
+Users can opt to index all or just the ones relevant to their business.

 ##### Examples of How to Search